gavinhoward/bc/manuals/bc.md

 ##### `-l` `--mathlib`

-Loads the included math library before running any code, including any expressions or files specified on the command line.
+Sets `scale` (see the Scale section) to `20` and loads the included math library before running any code, including any expressions or files specified on the command line.

 In addition, `scale` (see the Scale section) is set to `20`.